graphql-query-rewriter/core/README.md

 ### FieldArgNameRewriter

-The `FieldArgNameRewriter` rewrites the name of an argument to a graphQL query or mutation.
+`FieldArgNameRewriter` rewrites the name of an argument to a graphQL query or mutation.
 For example, to change an argument name from `userID` to `userId` in a mutation called `createUser(userID: ID!)` you could add the following:

 ```js
 import { FieldArgNameRewriter } from 'graphql-query-rewriter';